Heroku Postgres Follower Databases

 Followers, like all Heroku Postgres databases, are charged on a pro-rated basis based on the plan of the follower.

-A database follower is a read-only copy of the leader database that stays up-to-date with the leader database data.
-As writes and other data modifications are committed in the leader database, the changes are streamed, in real-time, to the follower databases.
+A database follower is a read-only copy of the leader database that stays up to date with the leader database data.
+As writes and other data modifications are committed in the leader database, the changes are streamed, in real time, to the follower databases.

-Create a follower
+Create a Follower

-A follower can be created for any Standard, Premium, or Enterprise tier database that is itself not a follower (that is, followers cannot be chained).
-Followers cannot be created for a period on newly forked databases (this applies to both explicit forks and forks created through unfollow).
+A follower can be created for any Standard, Premium, or Enterprise tier database that is itself not a follower (that is, followers can’t be chained).
+Followers can’t be created for a period on newly forked databases (this applies to both explicit forks and forks created through unfollow).
 The exact timeframe varies depending on the size of the database to be followed and is typically between a few minutes and a few hours.

 :